How To Plan Your Trip To Varna

 If you have a smartphone you’ll find it easy to navigate through the city using an app such as Google Maps.
 Another very useful and popular app in Bulgaria is Moovit – it’s super easy to use and pretty accurate when it comes to bus stops and directions in general.

-Travelling by Taxi around town can be a very convenient and relatively cheap option, however, be wary of taxis that do not state clearly their price per kilometre (always check because this is a very popular scheme).
+Travelling by taxi around town can be a very convenient and relatively cheap option, however, be wary of taxis that do not state clearly their price per kilometre (always check because this is a very popular scheme).

 Figure out how you’re getting from the airport to the hotel/apartment

 There are several options for making your way to the city from the airport.
 You can use public transport (Bus 490) which will drop you off in the centre of Varna.
 For more info visit the official website of the airport.
-You could also rent a car from the car rental desk at the airport.

 Get your mobile phone plans in order